isp-insoft-gmbh/MeMate/README.md

 * Weekly and overall scoreboard

 * Adminpanel
-  * change the number of avaible drinks.
+  * Change the number of avaible drinks.
-  * calculates for each drink when it probably will be empty.
+  * Calculates for each drink when it probably will be empty.
-  * reset userpasswords.
+  * Reset userpasswords.
-  * shows how much money is in the cash box and can be changed if necessary.
+  * Shows how much money is in the cash box and can be changed if necessary.
   * Export user-, history- and drinkdate to xml-files.

 * Settings
-  * choose prefered color scheme.
+  * Choose prefered color scheme.
-  * toggle Darkmode.
+  * Toggle Darkmode.
-  * toggle Notifications.
+  * Toggle Notifications.
-  * change password.
+  * Change password.
-  * change display name.
+  * Change display name.

 ## How to build